ClearVPN Review 2026: Is It a Clear Choice for a VPN?

 If your VPN service drops for any reason, a kill switch disconnects your device from the internet until the VPN connection is secure again.
 This is important to keep your connection encrypted and not leak your IP address or other data if the VPN stops working.

 Since this is an important security feature, it's fortunate that ClearVPN does have it.
-It took us a beat to find this important feature, and we didn't like that the kill switch was buried in the System settings tab, which is accessible from Settings.
+It took us a moment to find this important feature, and we didn't like that the kill switch was buried in the System settings tab, which is accessible from Settings.

 VPN protocols